 5. In a bowl, combine artichokes, spinach, ricotta, mozzarella, parmesan, mayo, garlic, oregano, and basil.
 Season the mixture with salt and pepper, to taste.

-6. Top each squash half with two slices of provolone cheese and an equal amount of the artichoke spinach mixture.
-Add two more slices of the provolone cheese over the mixture and bake for 10 minutes or until the cheese is melted and heated through.
-Broil for 1-2 minutes or until golden.
+6. Top each squash halve with two slices of provolone cheese and an equal amount of the artichoke spinach mixture.
+Add two more slices of the provolone cheese over the artichoke mixture and bake for 10-15 minutes or until the cheese is melted and the filling is heated through.
+If desired, broil for 1-2 minutes for a golden top.

 7. Serve with a sprinkle of red pepper flakes and more basil.